vessl-ai/examples/llama-3-deployment/README.md

 ![create new service](assets/service-creation-2.png)

 ### 6. Create a YAML File to Configure the Service Revision
 Create a YAML configuration file for the service revision.
-Replace `${API key value}` with your own API key.
+Replace `${API_KEY}` with your own API key.
 ```sh
 $ vessl serve create-yaml llama-3-textgen llama-3-deplyment-test --api-key